Arhopala aronya

 Arhopala aronya is a species of butterfly in the family Lycaenidae first described by William Chapman Hewitson in 1869.
 Its forewing length is 17–18 mm.
 It is endemic to the Philippines.
 It is uncommon or local.

+Description

+aronya is above darker blue, the male may even be lustrous purple or lilac.
+Beneath the markings are of a pure white.
+It represents the preceding species [ Arhopala sangira in the Philippines.Male and female are beneath alike.